rechenplan/fruityos/README.md

 # FruityOS

+FruityOS started after encountering the stage0 bootstrap project (https://github.com/oriansj/stage0) and realizing that there were implicit dependencies on the host operating system, which usually have their slew of dependencies.

 FruityOS is a small, monotasking 64-bit operating system for x86 PCs.
 It boots through BIOS or x86-64 UEFI, starts the Jabara-written Pulp kernel, unpacks a volatile RAM filesystem, and launches the Pish shell in ring 3.